Americans want justice for George Floyd. Keith Ellison is in charge of getting it.

 One way to fix that, Keith decided a decade later, was to try to change the government himself.
 From the inside.

-What led to the shooting is a matter of dispute — the president of the Minneapolis Police Union Bob Kroll said Clark was actively resisting arrest and had tried to take an officer’s weapon, while some witnesses said that Clark was not resisting and that he may have even been handcuffed at the time of the shooting.
+What led to the shooting is a matter of dispute — the president of the Minneapolis Police Union, Bob Kroll, said Clark was actively resisting arrest and had tried to take an officer’s weapon, while some witnesses said that Clark was not resisting and that he may have even been handcuffed at the time of the shooting.

-Protests began almost immediately, with Black Lives Matter activists and supporters camping out outside of the police precinct.
-Over the course of 13 days, a now-familiar scene played out in Minneapolis: peaceful protests turned tense, at least partially because of an aggressive attempt by the police to tamp things down.
+Protests began almost immediately, with Black Lives Matter activists and supporters camping outside of the police precinct.
+Over the course of 18 days, a now-familiar scene played out in Minneapolis: peaceful protests turned tense, at least partially because of an aggressive attempt by the police to tamp things down.

 Jeremiah didn’t consider himself to be a particularly political person back then, even though his dad was a congressman and even though his parents had pulled him around protests in a wagon before he could walk.
 As an adult, he’d dropped out of college to pursue life as an artist and was making a living as a muralist.

 “My first instinct was to be really worried about everyone’s safety,” he said.
-His second thought was to worry that everyone might be hungry, so he decided to make a tamales and coffee run and hand out some breakfast.
+His second thought was to worry that everyone might be hungry, so he decided to make a tamales-and-coffee run and hand out some breakfast.
 He stuck around all day, and into the chaotic night as tensions between the protesters and police rose, and as the tear gas and rubber bullets began to fly.

 In an instant, an officer pointed a rifle in his direction, Jeremiah threw his hands in the air, and somewhere, a photographer captured the moment.